 Other useful University documents for preparing your application are:

 The below documents have not been prepared by Victoria University of Wellington but they may help you in constructing your application.

 The HEC has prepared templates which you can use to develop information and consent forms for your application.
 You should tailor these forms to your specific project—this means removing all the guidance notes and inserting the details of your research.

 If your research methods are not covered below, use the Information Sheet and Consent Form templates for Interviews and adapt it to your project.

 If you have different types of participants, such as teachers and students, then you should include documents tailored to each group.
 These should be written for that specific audience to provide appropriate and relevant information to potential participants.

-The Human Ethics Committee (HEC) and the Pipitea subcommittee meet regularly throughout the year to consider applications.
+The Human Ethics Committee (HEC) meet regularly throughout the year to consider applications.
 Category A applications (higher risk applications that require discussion at a committee meeting) are due by the deadlines below for discussion at that meeting.
 These deadlines do not apply to Category B applications which may be submitted at any time.
 Meetings are open to applicants and their supervisors by prior arrangement.
 Contact the Research Office ethics team to arrange this: firstname.lastname@example.org.

 2021 HEC meeting dates

 | Deadline || Meeting|

 |Thursday 8 July 2021||Thursday 22 July 2021|